erichs/presentation-shellcraft/slides.md

 ### [@erichs](http://github.com/erichs)/GitHub

 !NOTES
+ I'm calling this talk 'Shellcraft: building a better command line'.
+That's our goal, that's what we'll be doing today.

- So, I think youre not supposed to start out a presentation with an apology, but Im going to anyway... this talk is an apology for Unix.
+ On a slightly deeper level, this talk is an apology for Unix.

  I mean that both in the sense of expressing regret, and in the sense of defending or justifying.

- A lot of folks, and I definitely include myself here, pretty regularly fall victim to some negative cultural assumptions and technical anti-patterns in the Unix shell.
- I wanted to highlight a few of those issues, and take a look at some methods I've found to address them.
+ This apology comes in the form of an invitation: I invite you to examine with me how changing our own perspectives a little allows us to see some old technology in a new way.

+ When I say old technology, I mean early 1970s, which in computing terms puts us somewhere roughly in the Paleozoic era.

  This talk is going to delve into some technical areas, but I won't assume you have much prior experience with Unix.
-Many of the ideas presented here may be more generally applicable, and if they don't directly apply to your situation, my hope is that they will serve as food for thought.
+Many of the ideas presented here may be more generally applicable, and even if they don't directly apply to your situation, my hope is that they will serve you as food for thought.

+ I'm going to ask for your help up front, here: if you feel I've glossed over something, or something I say doesn't make sense, PLEASE stop me, I'd be delighted if you asked a question.

+ A lot of folks, and I definitely include myself here, pretty regularly fall victim to some negative cultural beliefs and technical anti-patterns in the Unix shell.
+I wanted to shine some light a few of those issues, and take a look at some methods I've found to address them.

 !SLIDE left